stakater/finops-docs/content/guides/define-offering.md

 ## Offering immutability

-An `Offering`'s `spec` is immutable: once created, you cannot change its pricing, lifecycle defaults, or compatibility rules.
+An `Offering`'s `spec` is immutable: once created, you cannot change its pricing.
 If you need different terms, create a new `Offering` with a new name and migrate new Subscriptions to it.
 Old Subscriptions continue using the original `Offering` until they are deactivated.

 The reason for immutability is billing integrity: active Subscriptions must always be charged under the exact terms they were activated under.